MehmetZorlu07/remote-mentoring/wiki/plan.md

   * Start working on the back-end.
   * Develop a sign-in and registration system.
 * **Week 5**
+  * Start working on the projects part of the app.
+  * Improve the priority sorting by using principles.
 * **Week 6**
 * **Week 7**
 * **Week 8**